ngx-prism/core/README.md

 ## Demonstration

-[Here](https://github.com/ngx-prism/demo) is a demo on angular-cli.

-If you want to check how it works just do the following actions:
+If you want to see how **@ngx-prism** works with **@angular/cli**, you can see simple example demonstration usage [here](https://github.com/ngx-prism/demo).
+Open your command line and just do the following actions:

 ```bash
 git clone https://github.com/ngx-prism/demo.git
 npm install && npm start
 ```

+Open http://localhost:4200/ in your browser.

 ## Installation